kestra-io/docs/content/docs/configuration/index.md

 You can change these parameters to reduce the polling latency, but be aware it will increase the load on the database:

-- `kestra.jdbc.queues.poll-size`: the maximum number of queues items fetched by each poll.
+- `kestra.jdbc.queues.pollSize`: the maximum number of queues items fetched by each poll.
-- `kestra.jdbc.queues.min-poll-interval`: the minimum duration between 2 polls.
+- `kestra.jdbc.queues.minPollInterval`: the minimum duration between 2 polls.
-- `kestra.jdbc.queues.max-poll-interval`: the maximum duration between 2 polls.
+- `kestra.jdbc.queues.maxPollInterval`: the maximum duration between 2 polls.
-- `kestra.jdbc.queues.poll-switch-interval`: the delay for switching from min-poll-interval to max-poll-interval when no message is received. (ex: when one message is received, the `min-poll-interval` is used, if no new message arrived within `poll-switch-interval`, we switch to `max-poll-interval`).
+- `kestra.jdbc.queues.pollSwitchInterval`: the delay for switching from min-poll-interval to max-poll-interval when no message is received. (ex: when one message is received, the `minPollInterval` is used, if no new message arrived within `pollSwitchInterval`, we switch to `maxPollInterval`).

 Here is the default configuration: